-Secondly, over half of organizations allowing their employees to use their own devices for work have reported an increase in productivity since implementing a BYOD policy.
-A further study has shown that the use of personal smartphones enables employees to gain 58 minutes of work time each day, boosting productivity by 34%.
-This, again, stems from familiarity: when working on a familiar device, an employee can achieve in a few seconds something that could take a few minutes on a device with a different operating system to the one they’re used to.
+Secondly, allowing employees to use their own devices for work can lead to an increase in productivity, as they’re more familiar with the devices they’re using.
+When working on a familiar device, an employee can achieve in a few seconds something that could take a few minutes on a device with a different operating system to the one they’re used to.
 Syncing a SharePoint drive with a Mac desktop, for example, can be a little complex; particularly if the person doing it is used to working with a Windows OS.

 However, there are two sides to the BYOD coin; just as it can create positive impacts for your organization, it can also have serious consequences when not implemented properly.

 What Are The Challenges Of A BYOD Culture?

 Some organizations have reservations when it comes to allowing employees to use personal devices for work.
 There are a few reasons for this, some easier to address than others, but all of which can cause problems down the line when not properly planned for.
 Here are the main challenges and risks associated with BYOD: